-Luxembourg tax law provides for a carry-forward of losses that are generated after 1 January 2017 for a maximum period of 17 years.
+Luxembourg tax law allows losses generated after 1 January 2017 to be carried forward for a maximum period of 17 years.
 Losses generated before January 2017 can be carried forward indefinitely.
 Losses cannot be carried back.

 2.5 Imposed Limits on Deduction of Interest